 List of trailing pet safe plants

-Left to right: String of Pearls (toxic to pets), String of Turtles (pet safe), String of Hearts (pet safe) and Burro’s Tail (pet safe)
+Left to right: String of Pearls (toxic to pets), String of Turtles (pet safe), String of Hearts (toxic to pets) and Burro’s Tail (pet safe)

 Photo courtesy of Mandy and Bryn // @farmer_chui on IG